Arthur Harris: Family

 Harris married Barbara Daisy Kyrle Money, daughter of Lieutenant Ernle William K. Money, and his wife Alexandra Gruinard Battye, in August 1916.
 The marriage produced three children: Anthony, Marigold and Rosemary.
 Harris divorced his first wife in 1935 and subsequently met Therese ('Jillie') Hearne, then twenty, through a mutual friend, and they married in 1938.
 Their daughter Jacqueline Jill was born in 1939; Harris is said to have "adored" her.
 She later married the Hon.
-Nicholas Assheton, CVO, Treasurer to Queen Elizabeth The Queen Mother from 1998 to her death in 2002, younger son of Ralph Assheton, 1st Baron Clitheroe.
+Nicholas Assheton, CVO, treasurer to Queen Elizabeth The Queen Mother from 1998 to her death in 2002, younger son of Ralph Assheton, 1st Baron Clitheroe.

 Legacy

-Harris died on 5 April 1984, eight days before his 92nd birthday, at his home in Goring.
+Harris died on 5 April 1984, at his home in Goring.
 He is buried in Burntwood Cemetery at Goring.

 In 1989, five years after Harris's death, a one-off feature-length drama about Harris's tenure as AOC-in-C of Bomber Command was broadcast under the title Bomber Harris on BBC Television, with John Thaw in the title role.

-Despite protests from figures within Germany, with the mayor of Dresden visiting the London embassy to stake his opposition, the Bomber Harris Trust (an RAF veterans' organisation formed to defend the reputation of their former commander) erected a statue of him outside the RAF Church of St Clement Danes, London, in 1992.
-It was unveiled by Queen Elizabeth The Queen Mother who looked surprised when she was jeered at by protesters, one of whom shouted, "Harris was a war criminal."
+Despite protests from public personalities within Germany, with the mayor of Dresden visiting the British embassy to state his opposition, the Bomber Harris Trust, an RAF veterans' organisation formed to defend the reputation of their former commander, erected a statue of him outside the RAF Church of St Clement Danes, London, in 1992.
+It was unveiled by Queen Elizabeth The Queen Mother, who looked surprised when she was jeered at by protesters, one of whom shouted, "Harris was a war criminal."
 No member of the cabinet attended the unveiling.

 An inscription on the statue reads: "The Nation owes them all an immense debt."
-Many ex Bomber Command aircrew were present including Leonard Cheshire who was to die only two months later and attended against the advice of his doctors.
-He said "I would have gone even if I had to be carried on a stretcher".
-The statue had to be kept under 24-hour guard for a period of months as it was often damaged by protesters and vandals.
+Many ex-Bomber Command aircrew were present, including Leonard Cheshire who attended against the advice of his doctors, saying "I would have gone even if I had to be carried on a stretcher", and died two months later.
+The statue had to be kept under 24-hour guard for a period of months as it was often vandalised.